Rath Cycle (Magic: The Gathering): Tempest

 The Weatherlight arrives in Rath to rescue Captain Sisay when Volrath's ship, the Predator, attacks.
 Volrath's forces, led by the dark angel Selenia, swarm the ship looking for Legacy artifacts – one of which is Karn.
 Captain Gerrard falls overboard into the forest of Skyshroud below.
 In an act of nonviolence, Karn gives himself up and is taken aboard the Predator.
 All the remaining artifacts are taken by Volrath except Squee's Toy.
 Tahngarth leaps onto the fleeing Predator and later finds Karn.
 Greven il-Vec intervenes against Tahngarth and takes him prisoner.
 Meanwhile, Gerrard flees the merfolk and finds himself in the company of the Vec on a pilgrimage.
 Their leader, The Oracle, believes Gerrard is a prophesied hero, the Korvecdal.
 The remaining crew of the Weatherlight descends into the Skyshroud forest for repairs, and Hanna and Mirri set out on foot to find Gerrard.
 The Skyshroud elves capture them and bring them before their elven lord Eladamri, who happened to receive the Vec and Gerrard into his company.
 Gerrard explains his mission and convinces Eladamri to free Hanna and Mirri.
 Gerrard then discusses the plans to reach Volrath's stronghold with Eladamri, Starke, and the Oracle en-Vec.

 The Predator returns to Volrath's stronghold, where Volrath is displeased that Greven il-Vec failed to capture Gerrard, and uses his dark magic to torture him.
 Karn and Tahngarth are imprisoned in Volrath's torture chamber.
 On the Weatherlight, Eladamri provides the crew with directions to a portal that could help them escape Rath.
 Ertai leaves the ship to interpret the portal's runes, and to prepare it for use when the Weatherlight returns from the stronghold.
 Ertai is confronted by the Soltari emissary, Lyna, and is drawn into her world full of beings caught between Rath and Dominaria.
 In return, Ertai draws Lyna into his reality on Rath and they begin discussing the plight of the Soltari and Lyna's interest in the portal.

 On the Weatherlight, Crovax feels Selenia en route to the stronghold.
 The crew travels to the Cinder Marsh and encounters a massive lair of sliver creatures that share a hive mind.
 With Hanna's help, they defeat the slivers and continue through the back door entrance to the stronghold via the ventilation ducts that lead to the Furnace of Rath.
 After fighting the fires of the Furnace, they travel to the Death Pits and are boarded by monsters called carrionettes.
-With the blessing of Orim, the Samite healer, Gerrard destroys the them and escapes below deck, but not before saving Squee from carrionette reinforcements.
+With the blessing of Orim, the Samite healer, Gerrard destroys them and escapes below deck, but not before saving Squee from carrionette reinforcements.
 Squee then activates his toy.